-Tom Madison, Ph.D., CPA, joined the Greehey School of Business faculty in 1998 and has served as chair of the accounting department since 2003.
+Tom Madison, Ph.D., CPA, joined the Greehey School of Business faculty in 1998.
+He served as chair of the accounting department from June 2003 to May 2017.
 He is a member of the American Accounting Association and the Texas Society of CPAs, and serves on the board of directors and is treasurer of LiftFund, the largest nonprofit micro-lender in the U.S.

 Madison also coordinates the St. Mary’s University Volunteer Income Tax Assistance (VITA) Program.
 The VITA program is a community service program conducted in conjunction with the St. Mary’s University School of Law which helps low-income working families on San Antonio’s west side receive income supplements by correctly filing their income tax returns.
 Over the past five years, St. Mary’s students and faculty in the VITA program have prepared over 4,700 income tax returns resulting in refunds for clients of over $8.5 million.